percona/pmm-doc/docs/how-to/configure.md

 (Read more at [Security Threat Tool](../using/platform/security-threat-tool.md).)

+If you'll disable the already enabled Security Threat Tool  feature you will not be able to see the Security alerts and Security Checks will not be executed on the system

 ## Public address

 The address or hostname PMM Server will be accessible at.
 Click *Get from browser* to have your browser detect and populate this field automatically.